 Monthly billing is a better option if you aren’t quite ready to commit to a full year right away.You’ll be charged on the same date every month.
 You can make changes to your plan at any time, including the seat count or upgrading to annual.
 That makes monthly a great choice for teams that grow and shrink considerably throughout the year.
 If you aren’t sure if Flow is the right fit for your team, monthly would allow you to test the product longer than our 30 day trial, but without the long term commitment of the annual plan.

-As always, if you need help making the right decision for your team don’t hesitate to get in touch!
+As always, if you need help making the right decision for your team don’t hesitate to !